 Game Day Nutrition [Ultimate Athlete Guide]

-A game day nutrition meal plan covers what athletes should eat before a game, pre game snacks and Additionally it includes a recovery nutrition plan so you can replenish your energy stores and repair muscles to prepare for your next event.
+Additionally it includes a recovery nutrition plan so you can replenish your energy stores and repair muscles to prepare for your next event.

-Why is game day nutrition important?
+Importance of game day nutrition

-As part of your sports nutrition plan, a well timed pre game meal provides energy to your muscles to help sustain your endurance throughout your competition.
-Also, a good game day diet helps to maintain blood sugar levels and help you maintain focus.
-It prevents light headedness, fatigue and loss of focus.
+As part of your game day nutrition plan, well timed meals and snacks provide energy to your muscles to help sustain your endurance throughout your competition.

-A balanced diet high in carbohydrate should be eaten every day, especially in season, to ensure adequate energy stores.
-One pre-game meal or good game day eating will not make up for a poor diet overall.
+However, one pre-game meal or good game day eating will not make up for a poor diet overall.

 Consistently eating a healthy diet will allow you to practice and train at a higher level throughout the season.

-The best meals to eat the night before a game are rich in complex carbohydrate with moderate protein and low fat.
 Generally, you want to limit foods high in fat and fiber since these slow down digestion and may reduce the amount of carbohydrates your body can store.

 Additionally, steer clear of unfamiliar foods and high fat and high fiber that can cause GI upset leaving you with an upset stomach, bloating, gas and nausea.